MFlowCode/.github/profile/README.md

   * Close collaborators contribute physics features, including the groups of Profs. <a href="https://colonius.caltech.edu/">Tim Colonius</a> (Caltech), <a href="https://vivo.brown.edu/display/mrodri97">Mauro Rodriguez</a> (Brown), <a href="https://www.wpi.edu/people/faculty/agnanaskandan">Aswin Gnanaskandan</a> (WPI), and others.
 * The MFC [repository](https://github.com/MFlowCode/MFC) is pinned below.
 * MFC has _many_ features, spanning the CS, computational math, and engineering spectrum.
 See them [here](https://github.com/MFlowCode/MFC/blob/master/README.md#what-else-can-this-thing-do).
-  * CS: Ideal scaling to 10K+ NVIDIA and AMD GPUs on the latest flagship systems (El Capitan, Frontier, etc.)
+  * CS: Ideal scaling to 10K+ NVIDIA and AMD GPUs on the latest flagship systems (El Capitan, Frontier, CSCS Alps, Summit, etc.)
   * Computational math: Information geometric regularization (IGR), generalized characteristic boundary conditions, ...
   * Engineering: Phase change and relaxation, soft materials, FSI, surface tension, sub-grid dispersions, ...
 * It is included in early flagship computer access programs worldwide, current and past.
-  * These include(d) the OLCF Frontier, LLNL El Capitan, JSC JUPITER, and others.
+  * These include(d) the OLCF Frontier, LLNL El Capitan, JSC JUPITER, CSCS Alps, and others.
 * MFC is a SPEChpc benchmark candidate
 * We have a [nice website](https://mflowcode.github.io/) with some visualizations and [documentation](https://mflowcode.github.io/documentation/index.html) to get you started!
 * If you have questions, join the discussion on the [MFC Slack workspace](https://join.slack.com/t/mflowcode/shared_invite/zt-y75wibvk-g~zztjknjYkK1hFgCuJxVw) or contact the maintainers (e.g., [Spencer Bryngelson](mailto:shb@gatech.edu))!